 A Tailwind Tribe is very similar to a Pinterest group board except they’re easier to join (as some are open access) and it’s mandatory to repin each other’s pins, whereas you don’t have to pin someone else’s pin in a group board.
 It’s typically a 1:1 ratio in tribes where if you share one pin, you have to repin one of someone else’s and this influences everyone in a tribe to share.

-If you use my affiliate link below, you can get a 30-day free trial of Tailwind with the option to pay $15 to upgrade to a Tribes Max plan like I did.
+Use my affiliate link below and get a free 30-day trial of Tailwind and then pay $15 to upgrade to a Tribes Max plan like I did.
+If purchase the plan, I’ll make a small referral fee for my recommendation, at no cost to you.

 If you want to just try getting by with the free trial, go for it!
 You’ll still see positive results but not quite the results I’ve been receiving.